|Closing date ||17:30, Thursday 12 April 2018|

 |Contact||Regina OShea, Natalie Byrne|

-The closing date is for festivals that will take place in 2018 only.
+The closing date is for festivals that will take place between January–June 2019.

-The Arts Council announces a single round of the Festivals Investment Scheme (FIS) for festivals taking place in 2018.
+The Arts Council announces round one of the Festivals Investment Scheme (FIS) for festivals taking place January–June 2019.

 The Council recognises the distinctive role arts festivals play in sustaining a vibrant and sustainable arts profile at a local level.
 Festivals provide opportunities for artists and audiences to experience new work and ways of making work.
 The Council acknowledges the valuable contribution made by voluntary committees in developing these festivals.
 The scheme will be open to multi-disciplinary festivals, single artform festivals and ‘linked events’ that take place throughout the calendar year over a number of months (e.g. a concert series).

 - Band B: Between €7,001 and €20,000